Grim-/OutwardAnimationOverride/README.md

 ## Example

- Below is an example of how the CustomAnimatorOverride's and the AnimatorControllerManager can be used, to use it in your mod for now you must include the OutwardAnimatorOverrideTest.dll in the Release folder (https://github.com/Grim-/OutwardAnimationOverride/tree/main/OutwardModTemplate-main/Release) as part of your project you can then use it as below - this will be replaced and integrated into https://github.com/sinai-dev/Outward-SideLoader later
+ Below is an example of how the CustomAnimatorOverride's and the AnimatorControllerManager can be used, to use it in your mod for now you must include the OutwardAnimatorOverrideTest.dll in the Release folder (https://github.com/Grim-/OutwardAnimationOverride/tree/main/OutwardModTemplate-main/Release) then include it as as part of your project you can then use it as below - this will be replaced and integrated into https://github.com/sinai-dev/Outward-SideLoader later

 ```C#
 using BepInEx;